MicrosoftDocs/visualstudio-docs/docs/ide/getting-started-with-cpp-in-visual-studio.md

 ---
 # Get Started with C++ in Visual Studio

-Follow along in Visual Studio as you read to become familiar with many of the tools and dialog boxes that you can use when you develop applications in C++ with Visual Studio.
+Complete this quickstart to become familiar with many of the tools and dialog boxes that you can use when you develop applications in C++ with Visual Studio.
 Create a "Hello, World"-style console application while you learn more about working in the integrated development environment (IDE).

 ## Prerequisites

-You don't need to be familiar with C++ to complete this quickstart, but you should be familiar with some programming and debugging concepts.
-The documentation doesn't teach you how to program in C++.
+You don't need to be familiar with C++ to complete this quickstart, but you should be familiar with some general programming and debugging concepts.
+The Visual Studio documentation doesn't teach you how to program in C++.
 A good guide to C++ learning resources is the [Get Started](https://isocpp.org/get-started) page on the ISO C++ website.

 To follow along, you need a copy of Visual Studio 2017 version 15.3 or later, with the **Desktop development with C++** workload installed.
 For a fast guide to installation, see [Install C++ support in Visual Studio](/cpp/build/vscpp-step-0-installation).

-## Create a console application
+## Create a console app

 If it's not running yet, start Visual Studio.